hellochef-me/mobile-app-challenge/README.md

 Feel free to add tests how you see fit.

-Note: Please include a clear instructions on how developers will be able to use and run the app.
+Note: Please include clear instructions on how developers will be able to use and run the app.

 ## Features